9 Insurance, Reimagined

 The Aarokya Health Savings Account changes the economics of insurance from the ground up.

-When millions of citizens have purpose-constrained health accounts with visible balances, consistent contribution histories, and transparent funding sources, insurance stops being a leap of faith and starts becoming a natural extension of an existing system.
+When millions of citizens have purpose-constrained health accounts with visible balances, consistent contribution histories, and transparent funding sources, insurance stops being a leap of faith and becomes a natural extension of an existing system.

 The HSA creates what insurance has always needed but never had in India at scale:

-• Proof of healthcare commitment — A growing balance shows that this person (and their ecosystem) is actively investing in health.
+• Proof of healthcare commitment – A growing balance shows active investment in health.

 • Predictable contribution flows – Regular micro-contributions from multiple sources create a baseline of expected funding.